-- Entrants usually have a degree or Higher National Diploma (HND) in a subject such as web development, computing science, software engineering or information systems.
+Entrants usually have a degree (SCQF Levels 9-11) or Higher National Diploma (HND) (SCQF Level 8) in a subject such as web development, computing science, software engineering or information systems.

-- There are specialised postgraduate courses for graduates in computing subjects.
+There are specialised postgraduate (SCQF Level 11) courses for graduates in computing subjects.

-- You could enter through the IT: Software Development Foundation Apprenticeship (FA), which you can start in S5 and study at school and college.
+Studying for the IT: Software Development Foundation Apprenticeship (FA), which you can start in S5 and study at school and college, can count towards entry to a course.
 Entry requirements vary between colleges, but you usually need 3 subjects at National 5 including English and Maths.
 Some colleges also ask for Physics.